flexn-io/renative-docs/docs/platforms/tizen.md

 #### Tizen 3.0 devices

-The React Native component TouchableOpacity is not functional on devices running Tizen TV version 3.0.
+Issue: The React Native component TouchableOpacity is non-functional on devices that are running Tizen TV version 3.0.

+Details:

+- The onPress event of TouchableOpacity does not respond when the button is pressed.
+- The keydown event is not triggered upon pressing the button, while the keyup event operates as expected.

-To achieve similar button functionality, you will need to create a custom button component specifically for devices.
+Recommendation: To achieve similar button functionality, it is necessary to create a custom button component specifically designed for Tizen TV devices.